Non-BPS path to the string lamppost: Infinite distance limits in

-Therefore, if there is a BPS particle with $|Q_R|=|Q_L|$, that particle or its CPT conjugate will become light for almost any infinite distance limit of $M$.
-However, we need to make sure that the two conditions can be simultaneously satisfied.
+Therefore, if there is a BPS particle with $|Q_R|=|Q_L|$ on the line of boost, that particle will become light in the infinite distance limit.
+However, we need to make sure that the two conditions $m=|Q_R|$ and $|Q_R|=|Q_L|$ can be simultaneously satisfied.
 For that, we use the BPS completeness hypothesis \cite{Kim:2019vuc,Hamada_recon} which states that in theories with 16 supercharges, any charge that is allowed to be BPS, is occupied by a BPS particle.
 To see what particles are allowed to be BPS, let us look at particles that are massive enough to be black holes.
 In that case, their mass must satisfy the extremality condition \cite{Sen:1994eb}.

-The above inequality follows from the classical extremality condition which can recieve higher derivative corrections \cite{Kats:2006xp} or quantum corrections \cite{Abedi:2017vtr}.
+The above inequality follows from the classical extremality condition which can receive higher derivative corrections \cite{Kats:2006xp} or quantum corrections \cite{Abedi:2017vtr}.

-As long as the corrections on the right side are non-positivite, the above condition and the BPS condition can be mutually satisfied.
-But the non-positivity of the corrections is assured by the mild version of the Weak Gravity Conjecture (WGC) \cite{Arkani-Hamed:2006emk}.
-Therefore, based on WGC and BPS completeness, we argue that at least one extremal BPS black hole exists and therefore almost any infinite distance limit of $M$ will \textit{a priori} result in some light BPS particles.
+As long as the corrections on the right side are non-positive, the a BPS particle with $m=|Q_R|=|Q_L|$ is allowed.
+But the non-positivity of the corrections is guaranteed by the mild version of the Weak Gravity Conjecture (WGC) \cite{Arkani-Hamed:2006emk}.
+Therefore, based on WGC and BPS completeness, we argue that for any point of the charge lattice on the line of boost, at least one BPS particle or black hole of that charge exists.
+It could be the case that the line of boost does not intersect with the lattice at all.
+In that case, all the BPS particles become massive and the corresponding limit is non-BPS.
+However, if the line of boost intersects with a BPS particle, the BPS particles at the intersection will become massless at the infinite distance limit.

 Let us make the above discussion more explicit.
-The infinite distance limits are generated by the following boosts.
+Consider the following infinite distance limit generated by a boost.